subzeroid/instagrapi/README.md

 ## Examples of apps that use instagrapi

-* [Instagrapi SaaS](https://instagrapi.com) - trouble-free SaaS for providing data from IG (anonymously) and automate publications, stories, direct and much more else
+* [Lamadava SaaS](https://instagrapi.com) - trouble-free SaaS for providing data from IG (anonymously) and automate publications, stories, direct and much more else
 * [Web-service for Download Posts, Stories and Highlights](https://igdl.club/)
 * [Instagram Bot for Download Posts, Stories and Highlights](https://www.instagram.com/fetch_story/)
 * [Telegram Bot for Download Posts, Stories and Highlights](https://t.me/instagram_load_bot)